salads-source/ip/docs/README.md

 To view this guide in GitHub Pages format, visit:
 [https://salads-source.github.io/ip](https://salads-source.github.io/ip)

+**Credit for AI Usage**
+1. Used ChatGPT to help with method refactoring as well as clearer phrasing for java docs
+1. Method Refactoring for Storage and Parser classes done with the aid of ChatGPT
+2. Command Refactoring structure done with the help of ChatGPT

 ---
 *Enjoy using Ron Chatbot!
-If you encounter any issues, feel free to report them on the [GitHub Issues](https://github.com/{your-username}/ip/issues) page.* 🚀
+If you encounter any issues, feel free to report them on the [GitHub Issues](https://github.com/salads-source/ip/issues) page.* 🚀